 Online Activity & Real-Life Retaliation

-The most prominent issue with social media use by gang members is retribution.
+The most prominent issue with social media use by gang members is retribution and increasing gang violence.
 These days, when there is violence between members of rival gangs, the cause can almost always be traced back to social media interactions.

 Gang culture has a big focus on reputation, making retaliation is all but inevitable whenever there is perceived disrespect.
 This causes problems with the way teens use social media outlets.

 It’s common for gang members to taunt and mock each other online, reaching out through all sorts of mediums:

 - Live streams of entering another gang’s turf

 Before social media, these comments and jokes would be said between friends and peers.
 But now, even small slights are put out for all the world to see.
 Too often, this leads to small jokes turning into serious retaliation and the increased use of gang violence.

 In Chicago, police believe one gang member with a reputation for non-violence was shot and killed in retaliation over a Facebook comment.
 The comment in question, “☺️.”